Mono.Fuse : Mono.Fuse Namespace

 Release resources associated with this instance.

-static GetOperationContext () : FileSystemOperationContext
+GetOperationContext () : FileSystemOperationContext

 Gets a Mono.Fuse.FileSystemOperationContext instance containing additional contextual information for the current operation.